Allankw-dev/-Featured-Project-AI-Hiring-System-Intelligent-candidate-ranking-system-using-NLP-ML/README.md

 .
 An AI-powered hiring assistant that analyzes candidate resumes against job descriptions and calculates a compatibility score using Natural Language Processing (NLP).

-This system simulates how modern Applicant Tracking Systems (ATS) help recruiters quickly evaluate candidates by analyzing resumes, estimating experience, and ranking applicants based on relevance to a job description.
+This system simulates how modern Applicant Tracking Systems (ATS) help recruiters quickly evaluate candidates by analyzing resumes, estimating experience, and ranking applicants based on relevance to a job description..

 ---